wmshockey/marbles/README.md

 # README

 This game of Marbles is essentially a web browser game with most of the process logic performed in the javascript file marbles.js.
 Ruby on Rails is used primarily as the backend to save the game records.
+This is a standard Rails application.

 Ruby version is 2.6.1p33
 Rails version is 5.2.4.2